sjey/manage_ebs_snapshots/README.md

 del_snaps.py \<no of days\> \<volume id\>

 Eg:
-del_snaps.py 30 vol-xxxxxxxxx
+del_snaps.py 20 vol-xxxxxxxxx

-The above command will delete snapshots that are older than 30 days for vol-xxxxxxxxx
+The above command will delete snapshots that are older than 20 days for vol-xxxxxxxxx

+Note:
+* If no. of days not passed to the script while deleting, it will take 30 days as default and deletes 30 days old snapshots.
-Note: this script will not delete snapshots that are created by CreateImage action.
+* this script will not delete snapshots that are created by CreateImage action.